-Why not start with breakfast in a 50’s style dinner.
+Not really into the hotel breakfasts?
+Then you will want to start your day in a 50’s style dinner.
 Because North Platte is a big railroad town, seeing a Penny’s is not surprising.
 Because they are open 24 hours, they suit the track life perfectly.
 The menu keeps the classics available.

 Lunch is a Nebraska original.
 Runza is one of my family’s favorite places to eat.
 In case you are unfamiliar with a “runza” think a soft stuffed sandwich filled with seasoned beef, onions and cabbage.
 They also have great burgers, fries and onions rings.